silvercrown27/kenya-counties-subcounties-js-object-array/README.md

 ## Data Source

-The data is sourced from official administrative divisions in Kenya.
+The data is sourced from valid online sources on divisions in Kenya.
 It provides a structured representation of the geographical subdivisions within the country.

 ## Usage